yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 </ul>

-<br>You can configure the on-premises cloud provider for YugabyteDB using YugabyteDB Anywhere.
+You can configure the on-premises cloud provider for YugabyteDB using YugabyteDB Anywhere.
 If no cloud providers are configured, the main **Dashboard** prompts you to configure at least one cloud provider.

 ## Configure the on-premises provider